April 26, 2026

 Immensely readable for amateurs and professionals alike, Go Back and Fetch It explains the significance of early Black Atlantic music and how the patterns of tunings, melodic lines, and lyrics shed light on the impact that Black American music has had on nineteenth-century popular music, early country, old time, and bluegrass.
 Each tune pairs with an engaging essay on its historical background and how the tune transformed over time, as well as information about the collector.
 Deeply researched and carefully approached, this essential source restores the roots of Black music to the musical canon.

-Evening frolic: a line and square dance.
+Evening frolic: a line and square dance

 Music from Jake Blount, Justin Robinson, Rhiannon Giddens, Jason Sypher and Demeanor.

-Calling by Phil Jamison.
+Calling by Phil Jamison and Malinda D. Evans.